 An Offbeat Choice

-If you expect ”the last dictatorship of Europe” to be somehow similar to North Korea, you’re in for a disappointment.
+If you expect ”the last dictatorship of Europe” to be somehow similar to North Korea (which I visited in 2015), you’re in for a disappointment.
 The government buildings and squares in both Minsk and Pyongyang may share a similar megalomaniac scale, but that’s just about where the similarities end.
-(I’ve been to both cities, so I can compare.)
 Instead of being a life-size puppet theatre, Minsk is a modern and bubbling metropolis with a surprising amount of greenspace even in the city centre.

 Would I recommend traveling to Belarus?
 Yes!
-Would I recommend Belarus to travelers who don’t speak any Russian?
+Would I recommend backpacking in Belarus to travelers who don’t speak any Russian?
 I’m not so sure.
 While I could run basic errands with my crude Russian, the language barrier made deeper discussions mostly impossible.
+It was hard to meet locals as a solo traveller in Belarus.

 In Baltic countries such as Estonia, the language barrier is slowly crumbling as younger generations learn English.
 This is not necessarily the case in Belarus, where asking ”Вы говорите по-английски?”, do you speak English? at a fast food restaurant was usually responded with a nervous headshake and a quick ”нет”.